 On the other hand, these symptoms may be present with the sudden headache from the leaking.

-At the time of rupture, the patient may have only the thunderclap headache; no other symptoms.
+At the time of rupture (called a hemorrhagic stroke), the patient may have only the thunderclap headache; no other symptoms.

 Pain from this condition will not subside.
 The natural course, if not treated, is for the patient to lose consciousness and then die.